 - Clear around hydrants so that they are visible from the street.

-- Report to OAK 311 if they appear to be damaged, leaking, etc.
+- Report to OAK 311 if a hydrant appears to be damaged, leaking, etc. (choose “Other City Services” as the category).

 - Verify that at least one blue Bott’s Dot is affixed in the centerline of the street adjacent to the hydrant.
-Report if it is missing.
+Report to OAK 311 if it is missing (choose “Other City Services” as the category).

 - Perform these checks at least a couple times a year.